The Orgasm Gap: Why It Exists & How to Close It

 6. Use Lube

 Lubrication reduces discomfort, enhances pleasure, and makes orgasms more achievable.
 Many people underestimate the importance of lube, but the right one can make all the difference.
-Curious about why lube is a must-have in the bedroom?
-Check out Reasons to Use Lube to learn how it can elevate pleasure and improve your intimate experiences.

 7. Educate Yourself & Your Partner